Published: Thursday June 11, 2020

-Since April 2017, applicants working in the health, education or social care sectors must provide a criminal record certificate to prove where they have lived for over 12 months or more in the last 10 years, while aged 18 or over.
+Applicants working in the health, education or social care sectors must provide a criminal record certificate to prove where they have lived for over 12 months or more in the last 10 years, while aged 18 or over.

 Outside of these sectors, organisations recruiting from abroad or hiring a candidate who has lived overseas for more than 6 months in the last 5 years, are likely to implement a policy requiring candidates to obtain relevant criminal record checks.
 This intends to align the level of checks on applicants who have previously resided overseas.